wsprague-nu/doranet/README.md

    ```sh
    conda activate env-name
    ```
 7. Install pickaxe-generic using pip.
-Use a -e flag after "install" if you want your installation to update automatically when changing the files in this folder.
+Use a -e flag after "install" if you want your installation to update automatically when changing the files in this folder (recommended).
 Otherwise, simply use the command below.
    ```sh
    python -m pip install .
    ```